The Bell from Hell

 The Bell from Hell (La campana del infierno) is a 1973 Spanish-French horror film directed by Claudio Guerin Hill.
 The film is also known as The Bells or A Bell from Hell.
-Guerin, the director, was killed in an accidental fall from the bell tower set while directing the film, and the project had to be completed by Juan Antonio Bardem.
+Guerin, the director, died from an accidental fall from the bell tower set while directing the film, and the project had to be completed by Juan Antonio Bardem.